-To offset the costs of providing guidance and data to approved researchers in compliance with the rules of the Family Education Rights and Privacy Act (FERPA) and the State of Michigan's Department of Education, the Michigan Education Data Center (MEDC) charges the amounts shown below.
-On an annual basis, MEDC will reevaluate the cost of providing these services to researchers and update the fees shown below.
+To offset the costs of providing data and guidance to approved researchers in compliance with the rules of the Family Education Rights and Privacy Act (FERPA) and the Michigan Education Data Center (MEDC) charges the amounts shown below.
+Annually, MEDC will reevaluate the cost of providing these services to researchers and update the fees shown below.

-Fees for MEDC services
+Fees for MEDC Services